Our Team

 Marketing Assistant

 Anastasja joined SCSA in 2024 driven by her passion for creativity and innovation.
 She loves knowing that she has created an impact in people’s life, whether big or small.
 Anastasja enjoys bringing ideas to life and celebrating the achievements of our remarkable students.
-By working collaboratively withthey team, she seeks to produce content that resonates with students, staff and the wider SCSA community.
+By working collaboratively with the team, she seeks to produce content that resonates with students, staff and the wider SCSA community.
 Her goal is to share stories that highlight the unique opportunities offered at SCSA and the benefits they provide for young people.

 Kia Sulander